-Backlinks, content, and RankBrain are Google’s top three confirmed ranking signals, likely in that order.
+Backlinks, content and RankBrain are Google’s top three confirmed ranking signals, likely in that order.
 Despite the industry buzz surrounding backlinks supposedly losing their SEO value, they remain absolutely essential.
+That means link building strategies are essential to success in digital marketing.

 So, how exactly do you maximize your link building impact while remaining safely within Google’s Webmaster Guidelines?